2024 NC State Wolfpack football team: Schedule

 NC State announced its 2024 football schedule on January 24, 2024.
 The 2024 schedule consists of seven home games and four away games, and one neutral game in the regular season.
-The Wolfpack will host ACC foes Duke, Stanford, Syracuse, and Wake Forest and will travel to California, Clemson, Georgia Tech, and North Carolina.
+The Wolfpack hosted ACC foes Duke, Stanford, Syracuse, and Wake Forest and traveled to California, Clemson, Georgia Tech, and North Carolina.

-The Wolfpack will host three of the four non-conference opponents, Louisiana Tech from Conference USA, Northern Illinois from the MAC, and Western Carolina from Division I FCS, and will play Tennessee from the SEC in a neutral site game in Charlotte.
+The Wolfpack hosted three of the four non-conference opponents, Louisiana Tech from Conference USA, Northern Illinois from the MAC, and Western Carolina from the Southern Conference (FCS), and played Tennessee from the SEC in a neutral site game in Charlotte.